Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 Any image on the board can be replaced without affecting other objects on the canvas.
 To update an image, take the following steps:

-1. Select the image you want to change, click Replace image and choose the source of a new image in the context menu - Replace from board, Upload from device, or Upload via URL.
+1. Select the image you want to change, click Replace image and choose the source of a new image.
+If you choose Replace from board, you will be suggested to pick another image on the board.
+You can also Upload from device or Upload via URL.

 2. Once the source is chosen, find the required image and select it.